Impact

 Risk and Exploitability

 The CVSS score is 6.9, representing moderate severity.
-No EPSS score is available, and the vulnerability is not listed in CISA's KEV catalog.
+An EPSS score of 0.00314 indicates a very low probability of exploitation, and the vulnerability is not listed in.
 Attackers can exploit the weakness remotely by sending crafted expressions that trigger createFrame.
 The public exploit is available, showing that this vulnerability can be actively used against exposed services.

 OpenCVE Enrichment